jpedro/jpedro.github.io/hundreds.md

 It's impractical to maintain hundreds of projects with manual reviews.
 The reviews could be reviewed by each developer team but all projects need to share a minimal set of features to connect with the central structure.
 At the very start.
-Even before we hand them to each developer team.
+Before they are handed out to each developer team.